Under Armour (UA)

 Share Repurchases

-- In May 2024, Under Armour's Board of Directors authorized a new share repurchase program for up to $500 million of its Class C common stock, valid for three years through May 31, 2027.
+- In February 2022, Under Armour's Board of Directors authorized a share repurchase program of up to $500 million of its Class C common stock over two years.

 Capital Expenditures